Long, droning ambient tracks.

 Synthesizer / Incantations (1979) (with Michiko Akao)

-German electronic composer who, for some reason, preferred to release his works in Japan (mainly on Toshiba).
+German electronic composer who lived in Japan for 14 years and most of his recorded output was released there (mainly on Toshiba).
 There is at least one more album by Frank Becker titled Synthesizer - The Beatles 2 (1978) that contains synth versions of Beatles songs.

 Inner, Stellar (1989)